 Torchwood, Arrow, DC's Legends of Tomorrow

-John looks forward to meeting all his fans in Melbourne and on the Gold Coast in April 2018.
+John looks forward to meeting all his fans in Adelaide and Brisbane in November 2018.

-John will give a Q&A panel each weekend, and pose for studio portraits and sign autographs throughout Saturday and Sunday in both cities.
+John will give a Q&A panel each weekend, and pose for studio portraits and sign autographs on Friday in Brisbane, and throughout Saturday and Sunday in both cities.

 John Barrowman is an Entertainer with a capital E. He sings, he dances, he acts, he presents, he judges – he is a unique talent in the British entertainment industry.